Festbawi/recommendations/README.md

 * [Dynamic New Tab](https://chrome.google.com/webstore/detail/chjlpggajdfaplimlgfmipjokhjdnakc) - if you want a wallpaper in your new tab that changes every n minutes.
 You can fetch wallpapers from your local directory or even an imgur gallery and so on.
 * [Iridium](https://github.com/ParticleCore/Iridium) - better Youtube, also available in userscript, and as a Chrome/Firefox extension
+* [Audio Only Youtube](https://chrome.google.com/webstore/detail/audio-only-youtube/pkocpiliahoaohbolmkelakpiphnllog) - "Enables you to disable video streams on youtube and listen audio."
+Saves bandwidth as well, unlike other extensions that still load the video but just don't show it.
+Great if you're trying to save bandwidth, or you have a potato that lags with videos.

 ## Privacy/Security